 Suntory Hall opens.

-in the belief that businesses should put some
+acting on the belief that businesses should share

 The hall with its "vineyard" seating arrangement,